jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-selectalltalent-description"></a>

 ### ✏ Description:
-Select all talents to a player.
-Ever wonder what a Q and AA build Zera at the same time would feel like?
+Select all talents for a player.
+Ever wonder what a Q and AA build Zeratul at the same time would feel like?
 Or a Varian with Twin Blade+Smash+Taunt and triple banners?
->Note: This uses the heroes build in `libGame_gf_TalentsChooseTalentForPlayer()` function, which will will add the telent for the hero of the player only.
-Summon other hero units does not count.
-And unlike the `addalltalent` command, this will work most of the time.
+>Note: This uses the built-in `libGame_gf_TalentsChooseTalentForPlayer()` function, which adds talents for the player's current hero only.
+Summoned hero units do not count.
+Unlike the `addalltalent` command, this works reliably most of the time.

 <a name="cmd-selectalltalent-parameters"></a>